prioritizr/prioritizr/docs/reference/presolve_check.md

 ## Details

-This function checks for issues that are likely to result in "strange" solutions.
+This function checks for issues that are likely to result in "strange" or "unrealistic" solutions.
 Specifically, it checks if (i) all planning units are locked in, (ii) all planning units are locked out, and (iii) all planning units have negative cost values (after applying penalties if any were specified).
 Although such conservation planning problems are mathematically valid, they are generally the result of a coding mistake when building the problem (e.g., using an absurdly high penalty value or using the wrong dataset to lock in planning units).
 Thus such issues, if